MicroEJ/docs/Tutorials/getStartedWithGUI/Step07.rst

 Basic Drawing on Screen
 =======================

 - We have seen a basic use of the MWT and widgets libraries.
-Before going further let see how to write directly on a display using both Displayable and GraphicsContext classes.
+Before going further let's see how to write directly on a display using both Displayable and GraphicsContext classes.
 - A Displayable represents what can be shown on a screen, a GraphicsContext provides access to a modifiable (readable and writable) pixel buffer to be associated with an Image or a Displayable.
 - It is then possible to have access to a drawable interface that represents a pixelated version of the Display.